Distributed-Validators-Synctems/school-testnet/testnet_instructions.md

 ### ****Create account to genesis****

 This command will help you to create account in your local genesis file.
 It will add funds to your address.
-Otherwise `gaiad getntx` command will fail because of lack of funds.
+Otherwise `gaiad gentx` command will fail because of lack of funds.

 `gaiad add-genesis-account <key-name> 1000000000uatom`